What are The Long-Term Benefits of A Faith-Based Education?

 If you are considering investing in a faith-based education for your child, you may be wondering what the long-term benefits of such an education may be.
 Private Christian schools can be a significant financial investment, so how can you know your dollars have been well spent?
 Here are some potential benefits to consider:

-A well-taught faith based education will give students a broader, healthier perspective on life than their peers.
+A well-taught faith-based education will give students a broader, healthier perspective on life compared to their peers.
 A worldview that is based on Biblical principals will be one of selflessness, acceptance, and love for their fellow man.
-As articulated by the Notre Dame School in the UK, “In a school that offers a Christian education the principles of welcome, nurture and compassion should be evident as you walk through the door. […] This is part of the mission of a faith school, where all are welcome, and encompasses an ethos that stretches throughout the world, because faith organisations seek to bring stability and compassion into an uncertain world.”
+As articulated by the Notre Dame School in the UK, “In a school that offers a Christian education the principles of welcome, nurture and compassion should be evident as you walk through the door. […] This is part of the mission of a faith school, where all are welcome, and encompasses an ethos that stretches throughout the world, because faith organizations seek to bring stability and compassion into an uncertain world.”
 Students whose education is built on the teachings of Jesus Christ will not grow up into self-centered, ethno-centric adults.
-Quite the contrary.
-They will grow into a loving force for the greater good of mankind.
+Quite the contrary – they will grow into a loving force for the greater good of mankind.

 As a parent, the number one thing I want to teach my child is how to have a compassionate and empathetic spirit.
 There is no greater principle that a person can develop in this life.
 It will serve them well in every single aspect of the human experience.
 An education that is based upon the Word of God will have a central focus on developing compassion, leading students to long-term relational and professional success.

 A faith-based education has strong academic benefits